 Here is a semibreve D in the bass clef:

 Listent to the crotchets, minims, quavers and semibreves together:

 Semiquavers are twice as fast as quavers, or 4 times faster than crotchets.
 Four semiquavers take up the same amount of time as 1 crotchet.
-So, a semiquaver is equal to a quarter (fourth) of a beat.
+So, a semiquaver is equal to a quarter of a crotchet.

 A semiquaver looks like this:

-We can join together two or more semiquavers like this:
+We can also join two or more semiquavers together, like this:

 Semiquavers look like quavers, but they have two tails where quavers have one.

 And here is the finished product - from semibreves to semiquavers!